-Sean Spicer Quits: Spicer Not Fired As White House Press Secretary – Sean Resigned Over Anthony Scaramucci
+Sean Spicer Quits: Spicer Not Fired As White House Press Secretary, Sean Resigned Over Anthony Scaramucci

-Sean Spicer is out as the White House press secretary, according to the New York Times.
-Whether or not Spicer quit, was fired by President Donald Trump or if Sean resigned on his own is the source of questioning happening on social media, as news broke about Spicer’s resignation on Friday morning.
-The publication notes that Spicer told President Trump that he did not agree with the choice to appoint the new communications director Anthony Scaramucci, a New York financier, in the role.
+Sean Spicer is out as the White House Press Secretary, according to the New York Times.
+Whether or not Spicer quit, was fired by President Donald Trump or resigned on his own is the subject of debate on social media as the news broke about Spicer’s resignation on Friday morning.
+The Times noted Spicer told President Trump that he did not agree with the decision to appoint Anthony Scaramucci, a New York financier, as the new communications director.

-The news of Spicer’s role as the White House Press Secretary and acting communications director for President Trump ending did not come as a complete shock.
-The 45-year-old Spicer was rumored to be on the outs for weeks.
-Whereas Spicer was previously the face most seen prominently in White House daily briefings, so much so that Melissa McCarthy won praise for her role parodying Spicer on SNL, replete with a moving podium that threatened journalists and performed in a cantankerous manner, Spicer stopped doing the White House briefings, which eventually stopped appearing in visual formats.
+The news of Spicer’s resignation as the White House Press Secretary and acting communications director for President Trump did not come as a complete shock.
+The 45-year-old Spicer had been rumored to be on the outs for weeks.

+While Spicer had been the most prominent face at the White House daily briefings, Melissa McCarthy won praise for her role parodying Spicer on SNL, replete with a moving podium that threatened journalists and behaved in a cantankerous manner.
+Spicer eventually stopped conducting live, on-camera press briefings, perhaps as a result of his frustrations and disagreements with several reporters.

-As reported by ABC News, Spicer has had a much less prominent role in the White House briefing room lately, with Sarah Huckabee Sanders filling more of the communications role for the White House daily briefings, although Spicer did perform a press briefing on Monday, which was still off-camera.
+As reported by ABC News, Spicer has had a much less prominent role in the White House briefing room lately.
+Sarah Huckabee Sanders has been filling more of the communications role for the White House daily briefings, although Spicer did perform a press briefing on Monday, which was still off-camera.

 SAD.
 If you have job leads, please call @melissamccarthy.
 If you wanna buy a rolling podium, please call @nbcsnl https://t.co/w5d74nBlIy